-A sediment control log is a linear roll made of natural materials such as straw, coconut fiber, or compost.
-The most common type of sediment control log has straw filling and is often referred to as a "straw wattle."
-All sediment control logs are used as a sediment barrier to intercept sheet flow runoff from disturbed areas.
+A sediment control log is a linear roll made of natural materials such as straw, coconut fiber, or other fibrous material trenched into the ground and held with a wooden stake.
+Sediment control logs are also often referred to as "straw wattles."
+They are used as a sediment barrier to intercept sheet flow runoff from disturbed areas.